-Enterprise Fund Brief Description

-Authority.
-It is used to account for all financial resources

-except those required to be accounted for in another fund.
+Enterprise Fund Brief Description McClain Co.
+911 Trust Authority The Fund is the general operating fund of the Authority.
+It is used to account for all financial resources except those required to be accounted for in another fund.

-PURCELL, OKLAHOMA NOTES TO THE BASIC FINANCIAL STATEMENTS June 30, 2011

 1.D.
 Assets, Liabilities and Equity